lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE2.md

 The architecture above was designed to meet the following requirements:

+**High-Availability and Fault Tolerant:**

+A highly available and fault tolerant architecture is recommended for scenarios or mission critical applications where situations, such as power outages and spikes, would cause the system's performance to dip.
+The architecture must meet high demand while remaining in operation in case of component failure.
+Both design attributes go hand in hand.

+Components:
+- Multi-AZ Database w/ read replicas and scheduled backups
+- Autoscaling Groups
+- Load Balancer
+- Content Delivery Network (CDN)
-1. High-availability - Database read replicas, multi-availability zone database, scalable, load balancer, cloud delivery network (CDN).
-A warm standby or multi-region active site can be added to the second region, to reduce RPO times, but it is a more costly option.
+- A warm standby or multi-region active site can be added to the second region, to reduce RPO times, but it is a more costly option.

-2. Resilient (Failure and Disaster Recovery) - AMI snapshots, database backups, multi-region storage backups, multi-region architecture

-3. Secure - Virtual Private Cloud (Security Groups, Network Access Control Lists (NACLs), Virtual Private Gateway), user management, strong password requirements, multi-factor authentication, VPN, server-side/client-side encryption, SSL/TLS, firewall, monitoring, logs
+**Cost-Effective Failure and Disaster Recovery (DR) Plan:**

+Since we are assuming a non-mission critical scenario, a cost-effective DR plant would be to spin up an new architecture in a different, existing region using the replicated storage located in that region.
+This repository would contain the AMI snapshots, database backups, and storage backups to recreate our original architecture.

+**Secure**

+This architecture was secured using a virtual private cloud (VPC) along with security groups, Network Access Control Lists (NACLs), and a Virtual Private Gateway to restrict incoming and outgoing traffic.
+Futhermore, setting up users with the appropriate access, employing strong password requirements, and use of multi-factor authentication adds an additional layer of security.
+Adding a load balancer and firewall protect against DDoS attacks.
+Additional elements used: SSL/TLS protocol to secure the web app and server-side and client-side encryption to protect data at rest.

 ## Migrate

 ## Test